 How are men different from women in terms of exercise amount for students at university?

 The groups are men and women, the dependent variable is the amount of exercise, participants are students, and the research location is university.
-This type of question only points out difference but does not explain.
-For explanation we need to use relationship questions as describe next.
+This type of question only points out the difference but does not explain.
+For an explanation, we need to use relationship questions as described next.

 Relationship questions try to answer the question of the strength of a relationship between two or more variables.
 One possible template of a relationship question is below.
 The underlined portion needs to be completed for each study.
 The template is followed by an example.

 How does (independent variable) relate to/influence (dependent variable) for (participants) at (research location)?

 How does exercise influence GPA for students at the university level?

 In this question the independent variable is exercise, the dependent variable is GPA, the participants are students, and the research location is a university.
 The goal is to see the strength of the relationship.
 This information can be used to explain exercises influence on GPA or to predict potential GPAs of students based on the amount of exercise they get or vice versa.

 Good questions lead to good answers.
 This is one reason why research questions matter so much.
 They must be clearly set forth at the beginning of any study.
 The examples above are not the only way to approach this.
 However, they do provide a starting point for those who are new to research.